mesosphere/marathon/docs/rest-api.md

       <td><code>boolean</code></td>
       <td>
-        If set to <code>false</code> (the default) then the deployment is canceled and a new deployment is created to restore the previous configuration.
+        If set to <code>false</code> (the default) then the deployment is canceled and a new deployment is created to revert the changes of this deployment.
+Without concurrent deployments, this restores the configuration before this deployment.
 If set to <code>true</code>, then the deployment is still canceled but no rollback deployment is created.
         Default: <code>false</code>.</td>
     </tr>